dstmarthe/ath/content/science/what-is-the-universe-made-of/index.md

 ---
-title: "What Is the Universe Made Of?" ## Means name of the article is filename
+title: "The Mysterious Universe: Dark Matter, Dark Energy, and More!" ## Means name of the article is filename
 date: 2023-03-13T20:21:50-04:00
 author: ["M&D"]
-summary: "Exploring the Mysterious Composition of Our Cosmic Home"
+summary: ' "What is the Universe Made Of?" - Exploring the Mysterious Composition of Our Cosmic Home'
 categories: ["Science"]
 tags: [stars, astronomy, matter, space]
 keywords: [tmyk, how was universe, formed]